jacksonrodri/vote_abroad/content/rls/ar.md

 ---
 Arkansas voters abroad need to request a ballot each calendar year you'd like to vote in. [**Click here**](https://www.votefromabroad.org) to start your ballot request now.

-Check below for your delivery methods and deadlines, and to find your local election office contact information..
+Check below for your delivery methods and deadlines, and to find your local election office contact information.

 ### Delivery Methods